By Rus Slater

 Firstly let’s look at kit for attracting attention.

 1. It is worth considering an emergency battery/charger for your mobile phone.
 Remember if you do pack one to update it each time you upgrade your mobile.
 You can’t make these yourself (unless you are an electronic engineer) but there are plenty of inexpensive generic models even before the standardization of charger plug sockets which is due in 2011

-2. A signalling mirror is always worth having, it will ‘carry’ across several miles, even in low light conditions.
+2. A signalling mirror is always worth having, it will ‘carry’ across several miles, even in low light conditions for which we recommend this hazard lights.
 DON’T get a glass mirror, they break too easily.
 Get a steel one, if you want to go for the home-made option you can use a sheet of metal (or the inside of the lid of your survival kit if you are using a tin).
 Rub it with valve grinding compound or auto colour restorer to achieve a mirror polish.